 DOL Audits Toolkit

-The toolkit begins with GBS’ articles on current audits, what to expect during an audit, an overview of the audits, and employer considerations.
+The toolkit begins with Gallagher's articles on current audits, what to expect during an audit, an overview of the audits, and employer considerations.
 We also provide you with a Compliance Continuity article with a focus on DOL Audits and a checklist for DOL claims regulations (which may be the subject of an audit).
-Links are provided to two self-compliance tools provided by the DOL, which, in addition to being useful checklists, give an understanding of what is the DOL’s audit focus.
-We also provide links to our webinar on audits and the handouts for the webinar.
+Links are provided to two self-compliance tools provided by the DOL, which, in addition to being useful checklists, give an understanding of what is the DOL's audit focus.
+We also provide links to our webinar on audits.
 Finally, we provide valuable sample DOL audit letters and responses.

 - Article: DOL Audit Process: What to Expect

 - Article: Top Ten Tips for Working with the EBSA

 - Article: Warning Signs of Potential Noncompliance with MHPAEA

 - DOL Self-Compliance Tool for Health Care-Related Provisions

 - DOL Self-Compliance Tool for the Mental Health Parity and Equity Addiction Act

 - Webinar: What to Expect and How to Prepare - DOL Audits of Health and Welfare Plans